Last Updated: May 20, 2022

 - Dr Bronners soap – this can be used to wash dishes, hands, hair etc.

 - Trash/recycling bags – 1 large, and then 1 small/compost bag per day

 - 1 Gallon water jug per person per day – more or less depending on if your campsite has drinkable water source or not, how much water you drink, what you’re cooking

 - Coffee prep – we take aeropress, filters, ground coffee and use pot w/lid to boil water, instant coffee is our backup

 - Depending on your meal plan: small grater, whisk, peeler, can opener, bottle opener, corkscrew, foil, extendable roaster stick for marshmallows and hotdogs etc

-I pack each person’s clothing and toiletries in an individual small soft bag.
+I pack each family members clothing, personal items, and toiletries in an individual small soft bag.
 This makes it easier to toss the correct bags in the right tents, and for everyone to be able to find their own things easily.
 Plus, if you stick to soft tote bags it’s much easier to pack the car, than if you’re trying to fit in a suitcase etc. :P

 - Pants – I’m a jeans person for around the campfire, don’t try to dissuade me.